-- Monitor and reflect upon the effectiveness of the reading process used. - Encourage and/or teach: - Organizing and summarizing information; - Self-questioning, self-reflection, and self-evaluation; - Reference skills; and - When and how to use these different skills.
+- Monitor and reflect upon the effectiveness of the reading process used. - Encourage and/or teach: - o organizing and summarizing information; - self-questioning, self-reflection and self-evaluation; - o reference skills; and - o when and how to use these different skills.